mickey4eal/cv/README.md

 ## August 2018 to November 2020 (Testing and Commissioning/ Software Engineer - Crossrail)
 - Developed a utility tool using my Microsoft ASP.NET skills and knowledge of network routing and switching.
 The tool dynamically assessed device reachability and performed automated SSH connections with core Cisco devices.
 With the utility tool, engineers can obtain real-time updates and historical logs for network devices, enabling swift issue identification and resolution.
-- Responsibile for resolving issues with the RCM (RailCom Manager) system and restoring its normal operations.
+- Responsible for resolving issues with the RCM (RailCom Manager) system and restoring its normal operations.
 - Designed and delivered a unique data analytics system for IP-enabled railway assets, providing valuable insights for engineering teams.
 This data analytics system interfaced with various railway assets to generate useful dataset and performed data analysis asynchronously, generating insights from the collated dataset.
 - Ensured the reliability, availability, and security of the Crossrail Cisco Data Network by continuously monitoring availability, latency, and health of critical assets.
 Ensuring all network issues are detected early and resolved.
 - Resolved 90% of client issues on the latest product release through fault analysis, problem solving, implementation and testing.